alexyorke/alexyorke.github.io/_drafts/2026-06-13-c-sharp-does-not-need-an-io-monad-but-it-could-use-effect-boundaries.md

 ## Pure does not mean "no local mutation"

-One trap in these discussions is defining purity too strictly.
+One trap in these discussions is hearing that definition and assuming it means "never mutate anything anywhere."

-A practical definition:

-> A function is pure when, within the program's normal execution model, its result is determined only by its explicit inputs and it has no externally observable side effects.

-That does not mean "never use local variables."
+It does not mean that.

 This can still be pure: